formkit/docs-content/inputs/radio.md

 ## Props & Attributes

-<reference-table input="radio" :data="[{prop: 'options', type: 'Array/Object', default: '[]', description: 'An object of value/label pairs or an array of strings, or an array of objects that <em>must</em> contain a label and value property.'}]">
+<reference-table input="radio" :data="[{prop: 'options', type: 'Array/Object', default: '[]', description: 'An object of value/label pairs or an array of strings, or an array of objects that <em>must</em> contain a label and value property.'}]" :without="['prefix-icon', 'suffix-icon']">
 </reference-table>

 ## Section keys